IrohXu/IrohXu/README.md

 ### 📫 Research Update

+I will go back to academia at 2023 Fall, working as a PhD student at Department of Computer Science, University of Illinois Urbana-Champaign.
+My research focus is still AI for Pediatrics, AI for Social Good.

 Our collaborative research paper "Mitigating Transformer Overconfidence via Lipschitz Regularization" at SZCHAI is accepted by [UAI 2023](https://www.auai.org/uai2023/).
 Congratulation to Wenqian!

 I am happy to share our collaborative research paper "[ViTASD: Robust Vision Transformer Baselines for Autism Spectrum Disorder Facial Diagnosis](https://arxiv.org/abs/2210.16943)" accepted by ICASSP 2023 this year.
 Wenqian Ye and I will go to ICASSP 2023 to present our work.